phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/functions/callables.rst

 Let detail the various FCC fields:

 ``function_handler``:
-  The actual body of a PHP function that will be used by the PHP VM, can be retrieved from the global function table or a class function table (``zend_class_entry->function_table``).
+  The actual body of a PHP function that will be used by the VM, can be retrieved from the global function table or a class function table (``zend_class_entry->function_table``).
 ``object``:
   If the function is an object method, this field is the relevant object.